 Under New Jersey law, a victim of sexual assault has the right to have a specially trained Confidential Sexual Violence Advocate present during all medical and law enforcement procedures.
 While it takes tremendous strength and courage to reach out to others for help at such a difficult and traumatic time, the Advocate can be an important resource, providing support, information about victims’ rights under the law, as well as referrals to other community services.
 The services of a Confidential Sexual Violence Advocate are free and confidential.

-SART can be activated 24 hours a day, 7 days a week, by calling 911, the DASI 24-Hour Helpline at 973-875-1211, or going to the Emergency Departments at Newton Medical Center or Saint Clare’s Hospital.
+SART can be activated 24 hours a day, 7 days a week, by calling 911, the DASI 24-Hour Helpline at 973-875-1211, or going to the Emergency Department at Newton Medical Center.